JoshDoesIT/JoshDoes.IT-Website/content/blog/ai-embeddings-control-mapping.md

 - Supported file operations natively
 - Was self-hostable

-Enter **n8n**: an open-source workflow automation platform.
+Enter **n8n**: a workflow automation platform perfect for prototyping.
 It had everything I needed, plus built-in support for Google's Gemini API (which includes the text-embedding-004 model).

 ### Phase 2: Building the Workflow